 I was shocked at how flavorful it was.
 Perhaps our taste buds were influenced by the wine we cooked with, but there really was this tasty dish in front of us.
 The basil came through in a remarkable way, and we both ended up having seconds (well, perhaps thirds).
 The whole time we're cooking my mother patiently listened to me expound upon the wonders of basil.

 "It's not just a culinary herb, it's a medicinal herb.
 Have I already told you that?"
 I said while my mom rolled her eyes after hearing me say that for the fifth time.
-Basil really is quite marvelous, with very potent essential oils that give it antiviral, antioxidant, and antimicrobial properties.
-I like using it for its antimicrobial properties.
-Add to that its ability to aid in the digestive tract and you have the perfect recipe to kill parasites!
+Basil really is quite marvelous, with very potent essential oils that make it great for healthy microbial balance.
+Add to that its ability to aid in the digestive tract and you have the perfect recipe for taste and health!
 I think I'll help myself to some of that leftover risotto.

 Written by Carrie Pattison, WishGarden Education Director